07anshuman/picoctf/Custom Encryption.md

 ## **Flag**: picoCTF{custom_d2cr0pt6d_dc499538}

 The first step was to understand the decryption logic.
 I understood some parts of it, used chatgpt to break down the generator functions and got the word Diffie Hellman Key Exchange.
-Computerfile ![https://youtu.be/Yjrfm_oRO0w?si=jgIkALq7ho5VaMYK] to the rescue.
+[Computerfile](https://youtu.be/Yjrfm_oRO0w?si=jgIkALq7ho5VaMYK) to the rescue.
 Understood how this algorithm worked and figured how the shared keys were being generated in the given code.
 The `a` and `b` values were given in the encrypted file.

 The process to generate these keys is as follows: